miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

 I argue that benchmarks and black boxes can be thought of as a form of content, and that we could in the future leverage all the language that has been developed for Procedural Content Generation in the context of video games.
 In other words, PCG researchers could be great *model metrologists* and benchmark developers.
-We could even think of formulating a research subfield of model metrology based on the procedural generation of benchmarks.

 A recent example can be found in biology, where a procedurally generated black box is a useful replacement for expensive simulators that are difficult to set-up.